-Complaints about SEN provision in our school should be made to the head teacher in the first instance.
-They will then be referred to the school governors and the school's complaints policy.
+Complaints about SEN provision in our school should be made to the headteacher in the first instance.
+They will then be referred to the school's complaints policy.

-There is also a parents' on-line questionnaire that can be completed.
+There is also an online questionnaire that can be completed through the school website.

-The parents of pupils with disabilities have the right to make disability discrimination claims to the first-tier SEND tribunal if they believe that our school has discriminated against their children.
+The parents of pupils with disabilities have the right to make disability discrimination claims to the first-tier SEND tribunal if they believe that our school has discriminated against their child.
 They can make a claim about alleged discrimination regarding:

-- Exclusions - Provision of education and associated services - Making reasonable adjustments, including the provision of auxiliary aids and services
+- > Exclusions - > Provision of education and associated services - > Making reasonable adjustments, including the provision of auxiliary aids and services